NeedaMehmud/regex-tutorial/README.md

 ## Summary

 Regex stands for a regular expression.
 It is a special text string for describing a search pattern.
 You can think of regular expressions as wildcards on steroids.
-You are probably familiar with wildcard notations such as *.txt to find all text files in a file manager.
-The regex equivalent is ^.*\.txt$.
-Cool, right?
+You are probably familiar with wildcard notations such as `*.txt` to find all text files in a file manager.
+The regex equivalent is
+`^.*\.txt$.`

+ Cool, right? 🤯

 In this tutorial we will be using the most common regular expression: an e-mail address.
 How can we write a regular expression of mehmudneed@gmail.com?
 Let's break this down line by line.